 Aside from the service methods, the other concerns in the previous section apply here, too.

-2.7.8 Writing a New Latent Worker Implementation
+2.6.8 Writing a New Latent Worker Implementation

-Writing a new latent worker should only require subclassing buildbot.worker.AbstractLatentWorker and implementing start_instance and stop_instance.
+Writing a new latent worker should only require subclassing buildbot.worker.AbstractLatentWorker and implementing start_instance and stop_instance at a minimum.